Mendes drops huge hint over Ronaldo future

+Cristiano Ronaldo's agent says that if he does leave Real Madrid it will be for a "new stage and challenge".

-Serie A champion Juventus is reported to have made a bid of £88million for Ronaldo, who is Madrid's all-time leading goalscorer after nine seasons at the Santiago Bernabeu.
+Serie A champions Juventus are reported to have made a bid of £88million for Ronaldo, who is Madrid's all-time leading goalscorer after nine seasons at the Santiago Bernabeu.

 The Portugal superstar spoke about the club in the past tense after that game when he said: "We will talk in the future.
 It's been really beautiful to play for Real Madrid.
 I'll give a response in the coming days."